wren-lang/wren/doc/site/performance.markdown

 On compilers that support it, Wren's core bytecode interpreter loop will use something called [*computed gotos*](http://eli.thegreenplace.net/2012/07/12/computed-goto-for-efficient-dispatch-tables/).
 The hot core of a bytecode interpreter is effectively a giant `switch` on the instruction being executed.

-Doing that using an actual `switch` wreaks havoc with the CPU's branch predictor; there is basically a single branch point for the entire interpreter.
+Doing that using an actual `switch` wreaks havoc with the CPU's branch predictor: there is basically a single branch point for the entire interpreter.
 That quickly saturates the predictor and it just gets confused and fails to predict anything, which leads to more CPU stalls and pipeline flushes.

 Using computed gotos gives you a separate branch point at the end of each instruction.
 Each gets its own branch prediction, which will often succeed since some instruction pairs are more common than others.
 In my rough testing, this made a 5-10% performance difference.